 meets the requirements specified in regulation 37.

-[Regulation 38 amended by Gazette 31 Dec 2007 p.
+[Regulation 38 amended: Gazette 31 Dec 2007 p.
 6511 and 6538.]

 38A.
 Nominee not required to comply with certain directions

 A nominee is not required to comply with a direction given to the nominee by his or her employer in relation to electrical work if the nominee reasonably considers that, if he or she were to comply with the direction, the work would not be carried out in accordance with these regulations.